 The HP ProBook 445 G9 is a reliable laptop that performs well and offers good value for money while still remaining portable.

-It belongs to HP’s ProBook series and is therefore great for professionals, students or small business owners who need solid specifications and nice features for work and casual use.
+HP’s ProBook series offers a solid option for professionals, students, and small business owners needing robust specifications and features for both work and casual use.

 What is particularly nice is how easy it is to upgrade.
 All that’s required is removing the bottom panel and it is possible to upgrade 16GB of DDR4 RAM and a 512GB SSD.